 Pharmaceuticals, personal care products and other chemicals that are being discovered in water that previously had not been detected or are being detected at levels that may be significantly different than expected.
 The risk to human health and the environment associated with the presence, frequency of occurrence or source of these contaminants may not be known.

 Small, abundant planktonic crustaceans that are important food for fish.

 Aquatic arthropods (invertebrates) that have gills and jointed legs.
 Crabs, shrimps, barnacles, amphipods and isopods are all crustaceans.

 A pesticide used widely in the mid-20th century to control mosquitoes.
 DDT was banned after it was found to cause bald eagles and other birds to lay eggs with brittle shells that would crack easily, causing populations to decline.

-A parasitic oyster disease that many Chesapeake Bay oysters contract in their second year.
+An oyster disease caused by the protozoan parasite Perkinsus marinus, which many Chesapeake Bay oysters contract in their second year of life.